-We have discussed before how the posture you sit with can have a dramatic impact on your neck pain.
+The posture you sit with can have a dramatic impact on your neck pain – particularly if you are hunched forward looking at a device.
 The farther you lean your neck forward the more force/weight it has to support.

 Check your posture and try to get in a routine of sitting up straighter, particularly when you are checking your smartphone.